AyureshFendar/Recipe-Analysis-Data-Pipeline-Firebase-Based-/README.md

 - Always activate your virtual environment before running scripts
 - Keep images organized in images/ or charts in output/ folders
 - Ensure Firebase service account has proper read access
+---

+### ⚠️ Known Constraints & Limitations

+- Despite normalization, the dataset and Firestore structure may include some natural constraints:

+- Firestore export format is not perfectly standardized Some nested fields or arrays may need manual cleaning.

+- User interactions may be incomplete
+  Not all users generate all types of interactions (views/likes/rating).

+- Timestamps may differ in format
+  Firestore timestamps → Python datetime → CSV (ISO format).

+- Images are not downloaded
+  Only URLs are stored, not the actual image files.

+- Analytics accuracy depends on data completeness Sparse datasets may produce biased insights.

+- Complex structures (subcollections) require extra handling E.g., if recipes contain subcollections like reviews/, they need separate extraction logic.